mitmath/julia-mit/README.md

 ipython notebook --profile julia
 ```

-* **Important**: On Windows, you must run the above command from the <a href="https://github.com/JuliaLang/julia/issues/4331">same directory</a> as the one in which the Julia program is located.  e.g., open up the window for the `bin` directory containing `julia`, and then choose `Open Command Prompt` from the `File` menu in order to type the above command.
+* **Important**: On Windows, you must run the above command from the <a href="https://github.com/JuliaLang/julia/issues/4331">`bin` subdirectory</a> of the Julia directory that you downloaded/unpacked.  e.g., open up the window for the `bin` subdirectory and then choose `Open Command Prompt` from the `File` menu in order to type the above command.

 A "dashboard" window like this should open in your web browser: